jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### => System Aspects

 If one diamond’s internal lines change, lines of all procedure symbols pointing to the diamond change too.
-If a static procedure line is changed, all procedure symbols, also all calls with that definition will change.
+If a static procedure line is changed, all procedure symbols, also all calls with that definition might change.

 ### => System Aspects